reactiveui/website/input/docs/handbook/logging/index.md

 > One thing that motivates me to write my own instead of using the legion of others, is that most loggers give zero thought to perf concerns on mobile devices - they're all written for servers, so none of them think about CPU perf or allocations.
-The best imho is Serilog, but it allocates way too much stuff imho to be usable on mobile — Paul Betts https://github.com/paulcbetts/splat/issues/46#issuecomment-56550457
+The best imho is Serilog, but it allocates way too much stuff imho to be usable on mobile — Anaïs Betts https://github.com/reactiveui/splat/issues/46#issuecomment-56550457

 # Logging